Telephone number when we get back to the phones, 800-282-2882.

 I'm very well.

-Now let's let's do some biographical stuff on you uh for people who uh who didn't hear you the last time because I want to get your bona fides out on this.
+Now, let's do some biographical stuff on you for people who didn't hear you the last time.

-And you should know, Rush, in the event that people don't think terrorists are irrational, the reason that they wanted to take out the UN was because, as we all know, it's a great tool of American foreign policy in the world.
+And you should know, Rush, in the event that people don't think terrorists are irrational, the reason that they wanted to take out the U.N. was because, as we all know, it's a great tool of American foreign policy in the world.

 Yeah, well, you know, there are so many historical examples, Rush, of leftists and Islamists working together, and there's so many current examples.